AshutoshFPGA/PythonDataAnalysis/Forex_data_analysis/README.md

-# PyProject

-this project uses historic data of forex transfer and visualize it.
+# This project uses historic data of forex transfer and visualizes it.

-to run this programme open 2 terminals and run webplot.py frist then main_gui.py
+To run this program open 2 terminals and run webplot.py first then main_gui.py